 Expenses

-It’s better not to talk money (even if you know your base creative fee) until you get more information and estimate the possible expenses.
-If you don’t list the cost for expenses in your estimate, those costs could end up coming out of your creative fee.
+It’s better not to talk money until you get more information and estimate the possible expenses for your clients.
+If you don’t list the cost for expenses in your estimate, those costs would end up coming out of your creative fee.

 EQUIPMENT

 Let’s say I book a job with a restaurant client and I bring my D750 camera, my 28-70mm lens, my 105mm lens, my Manfrotto tripod all packed up in my travel camera bag.
 Let’s throw in one strobe, pocket wizards and a light modifier too.
-I’m basically showing up to this restaurant shoot with roughly $10,000 of equipment.
+I’m basically showing up to this restaurant shoot with roughly $13,000 of equipment.
 Kind of eye-opening on the business side of photography, right?
-Photography equipment is a big part of the business and it’s not cheap.
+Photography equipment is a big part of a photographer’s business expenses and it’s not cheap.

-Because equipment can be so expensive, not all photographers own everything they might need for certain types of projects.
-This means they’d have to rent some equipment.
+Because equipment can be so expensive, not all photographers may own everything they might need for certain types of photo shoots.
+This means they would have to rent some equipment.
 If a photo shoot requires special equipment that the photographer doesn’t own, rental fees will be added to the estimate and the client will be responsible for those expenses.

 LOCATION & TRAVEL

-Food shoots are usually held at the photographer’s studio, a rented studio space or the photographer may travel to be on location (like shooting at a restaurant).
+Food shoots can be held at photographer’s studio, a rented studio space or the photographer may travel to be on location (like shooting at a restaurant).
 Studio fees and/or travel fees will be factored into the expenses.

 FOOD